fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 4. Fasting

     We will be asked about fasting the month of Ramadan.
 Fasting and reading the Holy Qur’an will come to the aid of the believer when enduring the hardships of the Day of Judgment.
-Prophet Muhammad (peace be upon him) said, “The fast and the Qur’an are two intercessors for the servant of Allah on the Day of Resurrection.
+Prophet Muhammad ﷺ   said, “The fast and the Qur’an are two intercessors for the servant of Allah on the Day of Resurrection.
 The fast will say: “O Lord, I prevented him from his food and desires during the day.
 Let me intercede for him.”
 The Qur’an will say: “I prevented him from sleeping at night.
 Let me intercede for him.”
 And their intercession will be accepted.”
 (Ahmad)

 5. Pilgrimage (Hajj)